 Your phones do not connect directly to an internal server.
 They connect via VoIP servers hosted securely in the cloud.
 So, on top of typical PBX functionality, you can also integrate top-notch phone service between offices.

 A virtual PBX service gives you all the benefits of a PBX without any of the hassles.
 If you already have one in place, you can read more about hosted PBX vs. SIP Trunking.

 Hosted VoIP offers all the essential phone system features.
 From call queues to auto attendants, it provides everything your team needs:

 - Find me, follow me

 - Unlimited scalability

-These are just a few of the calling features Nextiva offers in its VoIP plans.
-You can read our full list of VoIP features here.
+These are only a few calling features included with Nextiva’s VoIP plans.
+You can read our complete list of VoIP features here.

 Benefits of Hosted VoIP

 Hosted VoIP can sure sound complex, but it isn’t.
 It simply means a VoIP hosted in multiple redundant data centers with 99.999% reliability and uptime.

 When you switch to hosted VoIP, you’re not just “moving” your physical PBX to a virtual one but gaining more reliability and scalability, plus 24/7 support and monitoring.